 Thomas Jefferson is immortalized in our minds for many reasons, but partly because he was selected to be one of the four former Presidents comprising that group of four Presidents boldly sculptured on the face of Mount Rushmore.
 His presence in that group represents the nation's efforts toward forging out a working government and its structures that would endure as it has.
-In addition, though many may not notice it, President Jefferson is the portrait displayed upon the fact of the two dollar bill.
+In addition, though many may not notice it, President Jefferson is the portrait displayed upon the face of the two-dollar bill.

 Actually, he is one of only three historic Americans honored on our currency who appear on both sides of the bill in which he appears.
 Jefferson's portrait is on the front side of the $2.00 bill.
-On its reverse side is the famous painting depicted John Trumbull's 'The Declaration of Independence,' a painting that presents every signer of the Declaration of Independence.
+On its reverse side is the famous painting depicting John Trumbull's 'The Declaration of Independence,' a painting that presents every signer of the Declaration of Independence.
 The Committee of Five is prominently in front of the Chair of the Congress, John Hancock, with the tallest figure prominently the center of focus being Thomas Jefferson!

 The utter magnificence of what Thomas Jefferson brought to our country can be embodied in browsing through a number of his quotations or things others have said of him.

 Thomas Jefferson was a remarkable man who started learning very early in life and never stopped.
-At 5, began studying under his cousin's tutor.
+At age 5, began studying under his cousin's tutor.
 At 9, studied Latin, Greek and French.